coast-project/sconsider/README.txt

 Build a development version
 ---------------------------

-Given the fact that we use git as VCS, we can not use the tag_svn_revision feature of egg_info.
-Therefor we make use of the gitegginfo module.

-The following command makes use of it and creates the necessary egg-info directory using the current commit hash appended:
+The following command installs a development version into the current virtualenv:

-    `python setup.py gitegginfo --tag-git-desc --tag-build .dev develop`
+    `python setup.py develop`

 To uninstall a previously installed development version you need to use the following command: